FOREST INK: Experimenting with branch wood chips - BC Local News

 For around $150 this version does a good job of branches up to one inch in diameter with long straight material processing the best.
 Short twisted branchy material was difficult to feed and often plugs up the 15 amp electric machine.

-I was able to take the larger more difficult material to a friend’s place who recently purchased self feed chipper mounted on a small tractor which does a much better job although the chips are more coarse.
+I was able to take the larger more difficult material to a friend’s place who recently purchased a self-feed chipper mounted on a small tractor which does a much better job although the chips are more coarse.

 As you would expect these machines are pricey and unless you have a large property and are planning on a lot of work it is difficult to justify the expenditure.

-There is a chipper that will fit on my 20hp, three-point-hitch tractor that is around $3,500, which claims it can process branches up to three inches.
+There is a chipper that will fit on my 20 horse power three-point-hitch tractor that is around $3,500 which claims it can process branches up to three inches.
 This purchase is on hold until I see how my plants respond to the addition of the chips and what is the potential for marketing the material.

 If your not convinced about the benefits of adding organic matter to your soil, I recommend the 1992 Rodale Book of Composting which covers a wide variety of source materials and how to process them for gardens and orchards.